oliviawestmacottssw/SSW.Rules.Content/categories/software-development/rules-to-better-sql-server-schema-deployment.md

 - the-application---do-you-understand-the-danger-and-change-permissions-so-schema-changes-can-only-be-done-by-the-schema-master

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+​​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [SSW Consulting Services](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.
+If you still need help, visit [SSW Consulting Services ​](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.​​